 Ayurvedic nutrition is based on the assumption that every person is individual and different needs and has different needs.
 For this reason, there is no single recommendation for an Ayurvedic diet.
 Rather, it is about getting to know yourself and your needs and adapting your diet on this basis.

-An important principle in Ayurveda is that food is not just for energy production but also a medical effect can have.
+An important principle in Ayurveda is that food is not only for energy production but also a medical effect can have.
 Therefore, when selecting food and dishes, attention is not only paid to their nutritional content, but also to their specific properties and effects.

 Overall, an Ayurvedic diet is about creating a promoting a balanced, nutritious and personalized dietthat is tailored to the needs of each individual and supports the balance of constitutional types.
 By integrating these basic principles into your everyday life, you can improve your well-being and health in a natural way.